Competition and Complexity in Amphiphilic Polymer Morphology: Geometric Evolution of Codimension One Structures

 In this section we derive the geometric evolution of admissible codimension one interfaces, which we refer to as bilayers.
-These calculations are carried out in~$\RR^d$, but we will restrict our attention to $\RR^3$ for the analysis of filaments.
+These calculations are carried out in~$\RR^d$ for $d\geq 2$ but we will restrict our attention to $\RR^3$ for the analysis of filaments.
 We consider the local, mass-preserving $H^{-1}$ gradient flow of the {strong FCH} given in (\ref{e:FCH-eq}).
-The multiscale analysis of this section follows closely from the reductions of \cite{Dai2015competitive}, which considered the weak scaling of the FCH gradient flow.
+The multiscale analysis of this section follows closely from the calculations of \cite{Dai2015competitive}, which considered the weak scaling of the FCH gradient flow.
 For brevity we present only the main calculations.

-It is well known that for single-layer interfaces, that is codimension one interfaces which separate distinct phases, the $O(\eps^{-1})$ and $O(\eps^{-2})$ time scales yield Stefan and Mullins-Sekerka problems for the interfacial motion \cite{pego1989front, alikakos1999periodic, alikakos2000mullins}.
+It is well known that for the single-layer interfaces supported in Cahn-Hilliard type models, that is codimension one interfaces which separate distinct phases, the $O(1)$ and $O(\eps^{-1})$ time scales yield Stefan and Mullins-Sekerka problems for the interfacial motion \cite{pego1989front, alikakos1999periodic, alikakos2000mullins}.
 For single layers motion of the interface requires transport of materials on either side.
-For bilayers we derive theses reduced flows, but they have trivial solutions, as the interfacial motion of an interface with the same material on either side does not require long-range transport.
-The result is a local geometric flow, driven by membrane curvatures and coupled to the far-field, spatially constant, chemical potential.
+For bilayers we derive theses reduced flows, but they have trivial solutions, as the interfacial motion of an interface with the same material on either side does not require long-range transport but is facilitated by permeation.
+The result is a local geometric flow, driven by membrane curvatures and coupled to the bulk value of the chemical potential.